tc4mpbell/trello-custom-field-sync-action/README.md

 - Sync when branches are attached to a trello card.
 - Add support for squash merge detection
 - Add testing
+- Add support for a flag that allows you to overwrite item for more scenarios